 What is slope?
 Definition and real-life examples.

 What is slope?
-If you have ever walked up or down a hill, then you have already experienced a real life example of slope
+If you have ever walked up or down a hill, then you have already experienced a real life example of slope.

 As you go uphill, you may feel like you are spending lots of energy to get yourself to move.
 The steeper the hill, the harder it is for you to keep yourself moving.
 Keeping this fact in mind, by definition, the slope is the measure of the steepness of a line.

 I repeat we always measure slope going from left to right.
 This is very important!